FX4BIZ/FX4BIZ-REST/README.md

 Method: POST
 URL: /account
 ```
-This service permits to reference a new account.
+This service permits to reference a `external bank` new account.
+All `wallet` are created automatically when subscribing with FX4BIZ.
 This service include verifications on the format of the account created.
 The API has been made in order to accept local specification of cross-boarder payments.

 The Api accepts the following formats of `external bank` accounts :